-21.10 Explanatory note: The granting of ISEA status means that the Authority has demonstrated it has the infrastructure and resources to support the search and examination process.
+21.10 Explanatory note: The granting of ISA/IPEA status means that the Authority has demonstrated it has the infrastructure and resources to support the search and examination process.
 Chapter 21 calls for assurance that the Authority can continually support this process while accommodating changes in workload and meeting QMS requirements.
-The responses to Sections 21.11 to 21.14, below, should provide this assurance.
+The responses below, should provide this assurance.

-21.11 Human resources:
+Human resources:

-- (a) Provide information about the infrastructure in place to ensure that a quantity of staff: - (i) sufficient to deal with the inflow of work; - (ii) which maintains the technical qualifications to search and examine in the required technical fields; and - (iii) which maintains the language facilities to understand at least those languages in which the minimum documentation referred to in Rule 34 is written or is translated is maintained and adapted to changes in workload.
+(i) Provide information about the infrastructure in place to ensure that a quantity of staff: sufficient to deal with the inflow of work;

+which maintains the technical qualifications to search and examine in the required technical fields; and which maintains the language facilities to understand at least those languages in which the minimum documentation referred to in Rule 34 is written or is translated is maintained and adapted to changes in workload.

-- (b) Describe the infrastructure in place to ensure that a quantity of appropriately trained/skilled administrative staff is maintained and adapted to changes in workload: - (i) at a level to support the technically qualified staff and facilitate the search and examination process; - (ii) for the documentation of records.
+(ii) Describe the infrastructure in place to ensure that a quantity of appropriately trained/skilled administrative staff is maintained and adapted to changes in workload:

+at a level to support the technically qualified staff and facilitate the search and examination process, and for the documentation of records.

-Patent Branch has almost 400 examiners trained to examine national and international examination.
-The examiners are divided over 4 examination divisions in the following numbers:
+Patent Branch has over 400370 examiners trained to examine national and international examination.
+The examiners are divided over 5 examination divisions in the following numbers:

 Division Supervisors Examiners

-Mechanical 9 101
+Mechanical 98 94 101

-General Chemistry 4 56
+General Chemistry 4 50 56

-Organic Chemistry 5 72
+Organic Chemistry 5 6472

-Electrical 8 114
+Electrical 8 1 06 14

-Biochemistry 5 71
+Biochemistry 5 71 63

-414
+414 377